 How to Decorate Your Flat The Minimalist Way

-You may have come across this word multiple times now- Minimalism.
-Because of its clean, relaxing, and spacious look, there's no wonder people are rooting for this style.
+You may have come across this word multiple times now-Minimalism.
+Because of its clean, relaxing, and spacious look, there's no wonder people are rooting for this interior design.

 Clear Out the Clutter

 To effectively spruce up your flat, start first by clearing your cluttered areas.
-You want your home to free up some spaces to focus more on your focal points.
-Group your items based on what needs to be eliminated, what you need to keep or donate.
+You want your home to free up some spaces so you can focus more on your focal points.
+Group your items based on what needs to be eliminated, what you need to keep, and what you want to donate.
 This is probably the most challenging part of transforming your space, but it is definitely worth it to freshen up your home.

 Choose a Neutral Colour Palette

-Do not be afraid to incorporate darker tones to your furniture and accent pieces to add depth and interest to your design.
+Do not be afraid to incorporate darker tones into your furniture and accent pieces to add depth and interest to your design.

 Use the Power of Your Furniture

 Minimalist approach might be cold and bland if you do not know how to combine the right things and focus on the strengths of your design.
-When you enter a minimalist room, the first thing that catches your eye should be your focal point.
-To effectively highlight this, choose the pieces of furniture that can blend into your neutral palette but still stand out from the rest.
+When you enter a minimalist room, your focal point should be the first thing that catches your eye.
+To highlight this effectively, choose the pieces of furniture that can blend into your neutral palette but still stand out from the rest.

-For your living room, a contemporary three-seater sofa with clean lines, dark neutral tone, and remarkable configuration can work well even with a small space.
+For your living room, a contemporary three-seater sofa with clean lines, a dark neutral tone, and a remarkable configuration can work well even in a small space.
 Arrange some patterned throw pillows to balance the neutral palette.
-If you want to add some seats but still maintain a spacious look, choose a muted toned one-seater armchair that you can place in the middle of your sofa and coffee table to ignite good conversations.
+If you want to add some seats but still maintain a spacious look, choose a muted-toned one-seater armchair that you can place in the middle of your sofa and coffee table to ignite good conversations.

-To create a minimalist bedroom, you don't want to build a cold space but a comfortable and enjoyable room to stay in.
+To create a minimalist bedroom, you don't want to build a cold space but a comfortable and enjoyable room.
 Set the tone with a bed frame and a cosy mattress that fits your needs.
 As much as possible, do not go for intricately designed bed frames but stick to neutral pieces with cleaner configurations.

-Working with a minimal space means that you work with fewer items, so it is important to carefully choose the furniture that you use.
+Working with a minimal space means working with fewer items, so it is important to choose the furniture you use carefully.
 Go for furniture pieces that spark your interest and will support your needs even in the future.
 Think about quality over quantity.
 If done right, you will achieve a beautiful and well-curated design.

 Choose Attractive Storage Solutions

-You never know what your storage needs will be like in the following years, but it doesn't mean that you cannot get a suitable storage unit from the start.
-You can go for entirely minimalist designs or treat your storage unit as part of your accent decors by choosing one with patterns or a more noticeable silhouette.
+You never know what your storage needs will be like in the following years, but that doesn't mean that you cannot get a suitable storage unit from the start.
+You can go for entirely minimalist designs or treat your storage unit as part of your accent decor by choosing one with patterns or a more noticeable silhouette.

 To plot a good storage strategy, check your lifestyle.
-List down the things that you buy often and where they go after the purchase.
-After knowing your primary storage needs, choosing the right unit will be easier.
+List the things you buy often and where they go after the purchase.
+Knowing your primary storage needs will make choosing suitable storage easier.

-As much as possible, regulate the items that you keep in your home.
+As much as possible, regulate the items you keep in your home.
 Practice regular cleaning and decluttering.
-You can rearrange things in a specific part of your home using the 15 minutes daily decluttering strategy to avoid clutter from piling up.
+You can rearrange things in a specific part of your home using the 15-minute daily decluttering strategy to avoid clutter piling up.

-One of the prominent elements of a minimalist design, aside from spaciousness and neutral palettes, is the use of textures.
+One of the prominent elements of minimalist design, aside from spaciousness and neutral palettes, is the use of textures.
 Knitted accents, velvet furniture, rugs, and baskets make your room more varied and warm.
-When incorporating texture into your design, make sure to pair up those that compliment the overall theme that you are trying to achieve.
-To choose the right mix of patterns and textures, take a look at your base paint and the colour of your furniture.
-If you have warm base paint and black furniture, you can go with tans and more natural textures.
+When incorporating texture into your design, pair up those that complement the overall theme you are trying to achieve.
+To choose the right mix of patterns and textures, look at your base paint and the colour of your furniture.

 Make Your Space Functional